valtimo-platform/valtimo-documentation/features/plugins/configure-catalogi-api-plugin.md

 ### Retrieve resultaattypen

-This action retrieves the resultaattypen collection containing the name and URL of the resultaattype and will assign it to a process variable.
+This action retrieves a list of resultaattypen (containing the name and URL of each resultaattype) and will assign it to a process variable.

 When creating a process link the following properties have to be entered: